 Matt Zbrog

 Legal and mental health issues are often related, and forensic counselors work precisely where they overlap.
 Forensic counselors work with the families of people who are incarcerated; they offer substance abuse treatment to people on parole; and they develop strategies for teasing out the root causes of someone’s placement in the criminal justice system.
-In this way, being a forensic counselor means understanding that people in the criminal justice system don’t require simply punishment—they need help.
+In this way, being a forensic counselor means understanding that people in the criminal justice system don’t just require simple punishment—they need help.

 Forensic counselors aren’t just social workers, though.
 Their expert understanding of psychology as it relates to criminal justice allows them to work on many facets of the legal system.
 Forensic counselors can provide testimony as expert witnesses, sit in on parole meetings, or process inmate evaluations.
 A forensic counselor’s decisions can drastically alter the course of someone’s life, which is one reason why rigorous academic and licensure requirements are in place for this profession.